Characterizing the Expressivity of Fixed-Precision Transformer Language Models: Transformers

-The key challenge lies in simulating temporal operators.
+In this subsection, we discuss the following theorem. \begin{restatable}{reTheorem}{ptltot} Every $\ptl$ formula can be simulated by a transformer. \end{restatable} \begin{proof} See \cref{app:ptl2transformer}. \end{proof} Our proof is adapted from that of \citet[Appendix C.1]{yang2024masked}.
+Intuitively, each $\ptl$ formula is encoded in a dedicated coordinate $d \in \{1,\ldots,\dimension\}$ of the transformer's hidden state.
+At each position, this coordinate takes the value $1$ if the formula is satisfied at that position, and $0$ otherwise.
+The key challenge in proving \cref{thm:ptl2transformer} lies in simulating the temporal operator $\past$.
 Prior constructions typically employ uniform attention, which assigns equal weight to all preceding positions, to simulate such operators.
-However, under fixed precision, soft attention (SA) has a limited attention span, as the output of the $\softmax$ function contains only a bounded number of non-zero entries.
+However, under fixed precision, soft attention has a limited attention span, as the output of the $\softmax$ function contains only a bounded number of non-zero entries.
 We refer to this bound as the maximum attention span, denoted by $\nmax$.
-To overcome this, previous work has relied on higher numerical precision—--such as arbitrary precision \citep{pmlr-v202-chiang23a, yang2024countingliketransformerscompiling} or log precision \citep{NEURIPS2023_a48e5877}—--to prevent attention weights from vanishing.
-In contrast, we present a construction that overcomes this issue without requiring increased numerical precision.
+To overcome this limitation, previous work has relied on non-fixed numerical precision---such as arbitrary precision \citep{pmlr-v202-chiang23a, yang2024countingliketransformerscompiling} or log precision \citep{NEURIPS2023_a48e5877}---to prevent attention weights from vanishing.
+In contrast, we present a construction that overcomes this issue without requiring increased numerical precision.\looseness=-1